 How can you be certain that we are right when so many other sites have posted different information?
 Because:

-- We work in the industry every day.
-It is our industry, so we know how it works.
+- We work in the industry every day so we know how it works.

 - We actually took the time to ask the DVLA.
 They told us that the CoD is not vital, but what they do need is written confirmation that you have sold your vehicle to the trade for repair, parts or scrap.
 (Section 9 of the log book or written confirmation).